A Pocket Guide to Medicinal Herbs

 Lifestyles Editor: Eliza Dumais

-However, I felt like an additional font was needed for the header, and was excited to introduce the typeface Aequitas to the Refinery29 website — Aequitas Bold was the perfect serif font that achieved a perfect balance of creating an encyclopedic feel, while adding an element of playfulness that compliments the organic curves of the illustrations.
+Exploring outside our company fonts, I was able to introduce a new typeface — Aequitas to the Refinery29.com site.
+Aequitas Bold was the perfect serif font that achieved a perfect encyclopedic aesthetic, while adding an element of playfulness that compliments the organic curves of the illustrations.

 The Interactive Guide

-The side navigation bar also expands on hover for quick access to all the herbs at once!
+The side navigation bar expands to a list of all the herbs for quick reference.

-Lastly, to promote the interactive page and also spread awareness about Traditional Medicinals, I designed a series of different banners that appeared on Refinery29.com.
+To promote the microsite, I designed a series of different banners that appeared across Refinery29.com, including on the homepage banner.